alanszlosek/node-daapd/README.md

 ## What I'm working on

-- Finding more things to optimize and clean up, especially with regard to dmap and binary logic
+- Seeing if there are other things that can be optimized, perhaps dmap and binary logic
 - Caching song info in sqlite3 to cut down on memory usage and startup time